DanilGutak/darkly/httrack_attack/Resources/README.md

-## Laboratory Report: Hidden Directory Enumeration via httrack
+## Hidden Directory Enumeration via httrack

 ### Summary
 A vulnerability was discovered by enumerating hidden directories listed in `robots.txt`.
 Using website mirroring tools and a Python script, sensitive information (flags) was extracted from the hidden content.